janeymunoz/crossword_generator/README.md

 ## How to use it
 This crossword generator requires Python 3.6 and Pillow 5.1.0 (PIL Fork).
-After cloning or downloading the repository, the function `xword_image_gen` is all that needs to be run in order to produce your crossword grid!
+After cloning or downloading the repository, the crossword generator can be used simply by calling the file with python!
-If you have the required dependencies and have the repository on your computer, the following script run from the directory in which the repository is saved will save a .png image file into the repository directory.
 ```
-$ python -c 'import xword_generator; xword_generator.xword_image_gen()'
+$ python xword_generator.py
 ```
+After running the script you will be given a series of prompts to determine what size crossword the program will generate and what the name of the output .png image file will be.
+The image file will be saved into the directory from which the script was run.
 ### Syntax
-If no arguments are given to the `xword_image_gen` function, as shown above, default arguments will be used.
+If the script is run as shown above, size and output file name may be specified; however, there are two other parameters that can be modified to influence the crossword that is generated.
 Following is the syntax for **xword_image_gen()**:
 ```
 xword_generator.xword_image_gen(size=None, max_word_len=None, max_black_len=None, save_name=None)
 ```